If you haven’t already done so, please consider posting a message on the Group Bulletin Board introducing yourself to the Group.

 - Learn the name of the driver directly ahead and behind you as well as the Leader’s name in case you need to call for help..

 - It is each Driver’s responsibility to keep up with the vehicle ahead.
 If you are having difficulty keeping or need to stop let the Leader know by radio.

 - If you Stop for more than a few seconds, for any reason, let the leader know by Radio.

 - When coming to intersecting trails or confusing turns, make sure the vehicle behind you sees which way to turn before you proceed.

 - At an intersection if you are not sure which way to turn, STOP.
 Don’t guess and don’t proceed.
 Radio the person directly ahead by name for directions.

-- If you decide to leave a Run, or take a different Trail from the Leader, let the Leader and those following you know that you are deviating from the Leader’s route.
+- If you decide to leave a Run early, or take a different Trail from the Leader, let the Leader and those following you know that you are deviating from the Leader’s route.

 - If a vehicle becomes stuck or breaks down, let the other vehicles and the leader know to stop.
 Keep other vehicles informed of the progress of repairs.

 - The driver of a disabled vehicle needs to help with repairs.
 Even if not mechanically competent he/she should not expect others to do all the work.
 (Do something, even it it is only to fetch tools.)